Colex317/deep_learning_challenge/README.md

 ## Overview of the Analysis

 The analysis aimed to develop a neural network model based on the features in the dataset and whether an Alphabet Soup-funded organization will be successful by focusing on data preprocessing, model development, and evaluation.
 Using a systematic approach to tuning various aspects of the model, the neural network model was optimized to achieve a predictive accuracy of more than 75%.
-This included:

-- Adding more neurons to a hidden layer.

-- Adding more hidden layers.

-- Using different activation functions for the hidden layers.

-- Reducing the number of epochs in the training regimen.

 ## Results